 • An understanding of what a student does with their non-academic time, including extracurricular activities, employment, personal responsibilities to family and community, etc.

-• For Fall 2023 and Fall 2024 candidates, submitting test scores is optional.
+• Submitting standardized test scores is optional.
 If you have taken the SAT or ACT (writing section not required) you are welcome to submit your scores by the admissions deadlines.
 Students may self-report standardized test scores; those who do must submit official score results at the time of enrollment.
 The results of SAT Subject Tests are not required for admission.
 Some academic departments do use scores from these tests for placement purposes.